artemshitov/propmods/readme.md

 ## Usage

-This documentation assumes that you are using a modern JavaScript bundler like Webpack or Browserify, NPM package manager, and an ES2015 compiler like Babel.
+This documentation assumes that you are using a modern JavaScript bundler like Webpack or Browserify, NPM package manager, and an ES2015 compiler (e.g. Babel).

 Install Propmods with NPM: